keepforever/song-lyrics-public/reality/reality.md

         [G]                   [Am]
 the sun in the sky, the birds in the trees

-PRE-CHORUS (but not really, same chords as verse, it just kinda has a different lyric syncopation) [Am]              [G]        [Am] reality, learn to trust you perceive is
+[Am]              [G]        [Am]
+reality, learn to trust you perceive is
 [Am]              [G]        [Am]